MatSim91/Milestone-Project-2-Memory-Game/README.md

 - Interactive Modal pop-up on index.html page - With instructions and play game options.

-- Memory game counter moves - It counts the moves everytime the user flips two cards, it adds one move to the counter.
-If the user can finish the game with lesser moves the better.
+- Memory game counter actions - It counts the actions everytime the user flips two cards, it adds one move to the counter.
+If the user can finish the game with lesser actions the better.

 - Memory game timer - The timer starts as soon as the user interacts and opens the first two cards.

 - Interactive Modal pop-up on game.html page - When game is finished the pop up appears with the game stats and with the "Play again" button.

-- Stars score rating - Based on the number of moves that were performed by player.
-If moves are less than eight the player gets three stars.
-If moves are between nine and thirteen player gets two stars.
-Anything above forteen moves player gets one star.
+- Trophies score rating - Based on the number of actions that were performed by player.
+If actions are less than eight the player gets three trophies.
+If actions are between nine and thirteen player gets two trophies.
+Anything above forteen actions player gets one star.

 - Restart button - Players can restart the game and the game stats at any time by clicking on the restart icon.